Temporary Car Insurance in Texas

 Parents pay an average of $500 in Texas to add a student to their policy for two months during the summer.
 That's cheaper than the $2,998 average rate to keep them on a policy for a full year.

-In Texas, the insurer that saves you the highest cost if you exclude a student from your policy is Nationwide.
+In Texas, Nationwide offers the highest savings if you exclude a student from your policy.

 Company